Natalja Deng

 Teaching

-My courses at Yonsei include Topics in the Philosophy of Science (UIC seminar), Metaphysics; Self, Identity, and Free Will (UIC seminar), Critical Reasoning, World Philosophy: Philosophy in the East and West, and World Philosophy: Science, Religion and Metaphysics.
+My courses at Yonsei include Topics in the Philosophy of Science (UIC seminar); Metaphysics; Self, Identity, and Free Will (UIC seminar); The good life: the time(s) of our lives (UIC seminar on time biases and death); Critical Reasoning; World Philosophy: Philosophy in the East and West, World Philosophy: Science, Religion and Metaphysics; World Philosophy: what's right and wrong (Intro course on ethics and meta-ethics)

 I’ve supervised General Philosophy, Metaphysics, Epistemology (1st to 4th yr undergrads in Oxford and Cambridge) and given classes in Logic (1st yr undergrads in Oxford).